andyli/blog/content/posts/2012/2012-07-17_haxe-tips-macro-proxied-class-with-macros-for-compile-time-and-implementation-for-run-time.md

 Macro-proxied class provides a compile-time pre-processing stage for the methods.
-We can remap method call to another optimized method base on compile-time checking on the method arguments. eg. method overloading as shown above.
+We can remap method call to another optimized method base on compile-time checking on the method arguments. e.g.. method overloading as shown above.

 There is an implementation at run-time, with class and method names